Bronwyn Bird

 Nancy Brown is a classically trained violinist with a degree in violin performance from New England Conservatory of Music, '85.
 She has since played mostly folk music, including a stint with the Celtic Folk band, "Mollyhawkes."
 She is an experienced teacher, having taught violin, fiddle and viola to children and adults of all ages.
 She prides herself on her gentleness and flexibility in meeting the individual needs of her students.
 Her focus is on making sure that her students have a positive experience with music in the process of "learning how to learn."

-Guitar, Piano, Bass, Ukulele, Drums, Mandolin, Voice, Songwriting
+Guitar, Piano, Ukulele, Voice, & Songwriting

 Dan Kassel